So… You’re trying to find an Agent?

 So…you’ve written your first draft.
 It’s not bad.
 It needs some work, but you’re getting there.
 The way forward is clear, you need to go back through your work and self-edit to the best of your ability.
 Sometimes doing this twice, or three times…sometimes (like in the case of ‘Hunters’) you do it nineteen times (just me, then?).

 This is the part of the path that’s extremely well-traveled.
 The grass is well-trodden, and the branches broken aside.

-So now you pass the book over to your Beta-Readers and you absorb the feedback – good and bad – and push the results back into your work.
+Now you pass the book over to your beta-readers and you absorb the feedback – good and bad – and push the results back into your work.
 Honing your manuscript to make it better.
-Pruning the bad bits away, Trying to get your pacing right and correcting the errors that they’ve found.
+Pruning the bad bits away.
+Trying to get your pacing right and correcting the errors that they’ve found.

 There’s another fork again.
-That pesky seductive smooth paved route into self-publishing.
+That pesky seductive smooth paved road into self-publishing.
 You think about it seriously for a moment, wondering if you should just take that route…

 But the dream persists.